earthly/website/blog/_posts/2021-09-30-awk-examples.md

 <div class="notice--info">
 **Side Note: Why Awk Scripting**

-Once we move beyond one-liners a natural question is *why*.
+Once we move beyond one-liners, a natural question is *why*.
 As in 'Why not use Python?
 Isn't it good at this type of thing?'

-I have a couple answers for that.
+I have a couple of answers for that.

 First, Awk is great for writing programs that are, at their core, a glorified for loop over some input.
-If that is what you are doing, and the control flow is limited, using Awk will be more concise than using python.
+If that is what you are doing, and the control flow is limited, using Awk will be more concise than using Python.

 Second, if you need to rewrite your Awk program into Python at some point, so be it.
 It's not going to be more than 100 lines of code, and the translation process will be straightforward.

 Third, why not?
 Learning a new tool can be fun.
 </div>

 We've now crossed over from one-liners into Awk scripting.
 With Awk, the transition is smooth.
-We can embed Awk into a bash script:
+I can now embed Awk into a bash script:

 ``` bash
 $ cat average